ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

 Here we assume that a Python interpreter has been set up (e.g. with Spack or a Miniconda).

-Then we compile WarpX as in the previous section (with or without Cuda) adding ``-DWarpX_LIB=ON`` and then we install it into our Python:
+Then we compile WarpX as in the previous section (with or without CUDA) adding ``-DWarpX_LIB=ON`` and then we install it into our Python:

 .. code-block:: bash